 The Great Barrier Reef is internationally recognised for its outstanding biodiversity.
-The World Heritage status of the Reef recognises its great diversity of species and habitats.
-Conserving the Reef's biodiversity is not just desirable - it is essential.
-By protecting biodiversity, we are protecting our future and our children's future.
+The world heritage status of the Reef recognises its great diversity of species and habitats.
+Conserving the Reef's biodiversity is not just desirable — it's essential.

 What is biodiversity?